-Unexcused absences are those for which a student has no legitimate excuse as determined by the instructor.
-Excused absences do not count negatively toward a student's attendance grade.
-Examples of excused absences include serious illness, non-routine medical visit (regular dental appointments are not excused absences), family emergency, court summons, and similar situations.
-For a single absence to be excused on a non-test day, a student needs to notify the instructor of the situation before missing class.
-If the student does not notify the instructor before class, then he or she needs to submit documentation (e.g. a doctor's note or other document as determined by the instructor) to class within a week of returning to class.
+To receive an excused absence on a day when no test is scheduled, a student needs to notify the instructor of the situation before missing class.
+If the student does not notify the instructor before class, then he or she needs to submit documentation afterwards (e.g. a doctor's note or other document as determined by the instructor) within a week of returning to class.
 If a student misses two or more consecutive classes, then documentation must be submitted in order to have those absences excused.
 The instructor reserves the right to limit the number of unexcused absences that a student may accrue during the semester to 20% of class meetings.